Safi Morocco Travel Guide

 The central market has fresh produce, spices, and local ingredients if you wish to prepare your own meals.
 Its bustling atmosphere is a glimpse into the area's food scene.

-Explore the souk for authentic local ingredients.
+Explore the souk for genuine local ingredients.

 International cuisine options in Safi are few.
 The focus remains on Moroccan dishes.
 Some coffee shops or hotels might feature basic French-influenced dishes.